Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Woodview Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Strategy 1: Provide staff development for teachers on instructional strategies to meet the academic needs of students and close gaps.
+Strategy 1: Provide staff development for teachers on instructional strategies to meet the academic needs and close gaps.

-Strategy's Expected Result/Impact: Students performance as measured by math monitoring pages and report cards
+Strategy's Expected Result/Impact: Student performance as measured by math monitoring and report cards.

 Title I: